microsoft/X-Mem/README.md

 This tool is provided as open source with the hope of being useful to the broader research and development community.
 Here are some of X-Mem's features.

-Flexibility: Easy reconfiguration for different sets of tests
+Flexibility: Easy reconfiguration for different combinations of tests
-	- Cache levels
+	- Working sets in increments of 4KB, allowing cache through main memory-level benchmarking
-	- NUMA
+	- NUMA support
-	- Multi-threading
+	- Multi-threading for bandwidth saturation
-	- Forward and reverse strides
+	- Regular access patterns: forward & reverse sequential as well as strides of 2, 4, 8, and 16 words
-	- Sequential and random access
+	- Random access patterns
 	- Read and write
 	- 32, 64, 128, 256-bit width memory instructions